 It's fascinating how at Bravo we encounter employers who aren't the least bit concerned about the affordability calculation and others who have been convinced that it's the end of civilization as they know it.
 On rare occasions, employers with many minimum wage employees will offer a fairly rich health plan that requires the employee to pay a large portion of the premium.
 In our experience however, this is an exception.

-Most of the time, the panic over the affordability issue is coming from the fact that an employer has a small percentage of minimum wage employees and they may be charged more than 9.5% of their annual household income for benefits.
-Instead of rationally considering the alternatives and risks, some employers are dramatically reducing the employee premium contributions to levels that are far lower than what the vast majority of their population could pay under the regulations – which results in a potentially massive hit to the company’s bottom line.
+Most of the time, panic over the affordability issue occurs when the employer has a small percentage of minimum wage employees who may be charged more than 9.5% of their annual household income for benefits.
+Instead of rationally considering the alternatives and risks, some employers are dramatically reducing the employee premium contributions to levels that are far lower than what the vast majority of their population could pay under the regulations - which results in a potentially massive hit to the company's bottom line.

 - If your plan is unaffordable for one or more of your associates, it's true that you could face a $250/month penalty - but only for those associates and only if these facts are also true:

 - The employee was offered your coverage and declined to enroll.
 If they enroll in a plan that costs more than 9.5% of their household income, you don't have a penalty to pay.

 - The employee enrolled in a federally subsidized exchange instead.

 - After reporting their "true household income" (not just the wage you pay them) and verifying that they aren't eligible for other government programs like Medicaid, VA, Tricare etc., they qualified for a subsidy under the exchange and received the subsidy.